yc3136/unriddle/README.md

 ### Template-Based Popup System
 The in-page popup uses a **template-based approach** for better maintainability:

-- **HTML Template**: Located in `src/popup/inPagePopupTemplate.js` with `{{variable}}` placeholders
+- **HTML Template**: Located in `src/popup/inPagePopupTemplate.ts` with `{{variable}}` placeholders
-- **Why JS instead of HTML**: Chrome extension content scripts have limitations accessing external HTML files, so templates are stored as JavaScript template literals for direct import and variable substitution
+- **Why TS instead of HTML**: Chrome extension content scripts have limitations accessing external HTML files, so templates are stored as TypeScript template literals for direct import and variable substitution
 - **Dynamic Rendering**: Template variables are substituted at runtime with actual content (loading states, results, settings, etc.)
-- **Benefits**: Easier UI modifications, better separation of concerns, improved maintainability
+- **Benefits**: Easier UI modifications, better separation of concerns, improved maintainability, type safety

 ### Modular Structure
 The codebase follows a modular architecture: